STE-QUEST -- Space Time Explorer and QUantum Equivalence principle Space Test: The 2022 medium-class mission concept: Scientific requirements

-The $n=2$ coefficient is a local gravity gradient (GG) which can be compensated the same way as the Earth's GG, (see sec. \ref{sec:GGC}), we thus require it to be no larger than that.
-For $n\geq 3$ we calculate the maximum allowed value of each coefficient, such that with the parameters of Sec. \ref{sec:Instr_op_param} the maximum differential acceleration measured in the ATI is smaller than $\eta g_0$ using the approaches of~\cite{overstreet2021} and~\cite{ufrecht2020} \footnote{The approaches of ~\cite{overstreet2021} and~\cite{ufrecht2020} give identical results for $ n \leq 2$, but small differences for higher orders.
-We systematically use the more stringent constraints coming from ~\cite{overstreet2021}.}.
+The same formalism is used to constrain the potential gradients induced by black body radiation (Sec.~\ref{sec:BBR}) and magnetic fields (Sec.~\ref{sec:B-field}).
 We take into account not only the direct differential effect of the potential, but also the associated effects due to $\Delta r, \Delta v, \sigma_r, \sigma_v$.
-In doing so, we follow \cite{Overstreet2022} and separate the parts that obey the ``mid-point theorem'', MP, from the ones that don't, i.e. the ``beyond mid-point'', BMP, parts that include the gravitational Aharanov-Bohm phase shifts, (see \cite{Overstreet2022} for details) the reason being that the latter give rise to interesting effects at the quantum mechanics/gravitation interface in their own right ~\cite{Overstreet2022}.
 We note that the corresponding effects are mainly at DC so should de-correlate from the expected signal to a large extent.
 We estimate the component at the signal frequency $f_{orb}$ to be driven by orbital temperature variations of $\leq 1$~K (max. value using MICROSCOPE thermal model) and a thermal expansion coefficient of the S/C of order $10^{-5}$~/K, leading to a reduction factor of $10^5$ with respect to the DC effect.
 Finally we apply the additional $10^{3}$ factor catering for the phase modulation (see Sec. \ref{sec:de-corr}).
-The requirements quoted in Table~\ref{tab:self_grav} are then the maximum allowed DC self-gravity coefficients when taking into account the reduction factors above.
+The requirements quoted in Table~\ref{tab:self_grav} are then the maximum allowed DC self-gravity coefficients and their uncertainties when taking into account the reduction factors above.
 Note that it should be relatively straightforward to model and correct these effects to some extent from onboard temperature measurements and a S/C thermo-elastic model, but we, conservatively, do not take that into account here.
-For STE-QUEST the BMP parts always provide the more stringent requirements, so MP parts are not quoted for $n\geq 2$.
 We have verified that the IFO phase noise introduced by the dependence of these terms on the initial velocity and position distribution of the atoms ($\sigma_r, \sigma_v$ of Table ~\ref{tab:params}) stays well below the atom shot noise for all values of Table ~\ref{tab:self_grav}.
 The only exception is the $n=2$ term which needs to be reduced by about two orders of magnitude using GGC, as already discussed.
 Similarly, we calculated the loss in IFO contrast for either of these terms.
 The corresponding constraints for the contrast to stay $\geq 0.95$ are also given in Table ~\ref{tab:self_grav}, but without the reduction factors due to signal modulation, as those do not affect the contrast loss.
 Note that, as one would expect contrast loss is mainly driven by even terms, which leads to more stringent requirements on those.